 If you have discovered a legal letter consisting of up to 15 pages under the subject Abmahnung by a German law firm named

-Waldorf Frommer or Daniel Sebastian or Sasse or Fareds or
+Waldorf Frommer or Daniel Sebastian or Fareds or Rasch etc.

 1. What exactly am I accused of and what am I requested to do?

 If you have received a so-called Abmahnung, you are indeed accused of illegal distribution of copyrighted material via a p2p-network such as the torrent or the edonkey network.
 It should be noted, that whilst downloading something via a p2p-network, this data is also automatically provided within the network.
 So everybody that downloads data also uploads and distributes this data at the same time.
 Also Popcorn Time and similar websites and services are p2p-networks.